Have you been given the task of reporting on your company’s sustainability efforts but not sure where to begin?

 How sustainability efforts can go wrong

-You’ve probably noticed many businesses pushing how good they are with sustainability.
+You’ve probably noticed many businesses pushing [their sustainability efforts and talking up] how good they are with sustainability.

 And while that might be true for most brands, things are not always as green as they seem.